 This condition is a type of arthritis of the neck.
 As your discs deteriorate with increasing age, your bones begin to rub against each other and break down.
 This causes the spine to bend, your head tilted forward, and your neck bent.
-However, Deterioration of the discs can also lead to arthritis.
+However, the Deterioration of the discs can also lead to arthritis.

 The military neck can be iatrogenic, which means it is an unintended consequence of a medical procedure.
 The most common of these procedures is a laminectomy, which is performed to relieve stress on the spine.

 However, removing the lamina creates more nerve space, but can also cause facet joints between the vertebrae to become unstable.
-This problem is more common in children undergoing surgery, compared with adults.
+This problem is more common in children undergoing surgery, compared to adults.
 Iatrogenic disorders may also result from ineffective cervical spinal cord injury, in which case the connection is too short.

 These disorders are the ones that occur from birth, also known as birth defects.
 Those with congenital cervical kyphosis often have problems with other parts of the body, such as urinary retention or kidney failure.